 Since succulents remind me of the rocky landscaping in the Southwest and campers remind me of, well camping, I decided to go with a camping in the Southwest of the USA theme.
 To give the tray more visual appeal, I mixed a sheet of moss with pea gravel to make the terrain.
-Then I added some very convincing fake succulents with a little pot of real ones.
+Then I added some fake succulents with a little pot of real ones.
 I also grabbed an aloe to give the tray a little height and because aloe’s are just awesome.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 SEE HOW AFFILIATES HELP YOUR FAVORITE BLOGGERS DELIVER FREE CONTENT.